kamilc/campers/README.md

 ---

-Campers is a command-line tool for managing remote development environments on AWS EC2.
+Campers is a command-line tool for managing remote development environments on the cloud.
 It handles the full lifecycle of cloud development machines: provisioning instances, synchronizing files, forwarding ports, and executing commands.

 ## Features

-- **Instance Management**: Launch, stop, start, and destroy EC2 instances with a single command
+- **Instance Management**: Launch, stop, start, and destroy cloud instances with a single command
 - **File Synchronization**: Bidirectional sync between local and remote directories using Mutagen
 - **Port Forwarding**: Automatic SSH tunnels for accessing remote services (Jupyter, databases, etc.)
 - **Ansible Provisioning**: Declarative, idempotent instance setup with reusable playbooks